interior header image

 For decades, the “inverted pyramid” was a standard in journalism: put the most important facts at the top and let the details trickle down.
-Then came the SEO era, where we learned to “bury the lead” just enough to keep people scrolling, stretching engagement and ensuring readers saw more display ads.
+Then came SEO, where we learned to “bury the lead” just enough to keep people scrolling, stretching engagement and ensuring readers saw more display ads.

-Now, Google is forcing us back to the pyramid with a cruel twist that has forced publishers into corner.
+Now, Google’s AIO overview is forcing us back to the pyramid with a cruel twist.
+To win one game, you might need to throw another.

 If you want your content to surface in Google’s AI Overviews (AIO) to build brand authority and drive targeted traffic, you have to be straightforward.
 The AI models are looking for “fact density” and “extractability.”
 They want the key information in the first 100 characters.
 If you don’t give it to them, you won’t get the citation.